Off-the-Shelf Ice Dam Steamers vs. Custom-Equipped Ice Dam Steamers: What to Know If You Need Ice Dam Removal

 “Interchangeable nozzles or fixed nozzles?”

 A fixed nozzle limits the operator’s ability to adjust the shape and strength of the steam quickly.
 Most off-the-shelf electric steamers use a fixed tip.
 Also, with fixed tips, the wet steam is concentrated on the outer edges of the pattern and isn’t evenly distributed throughout the pattern.
-A fixed nozzle is a one-size-fits-all, non-adjustable piece of metal with an ordinary hole in it (a hole one would make using a standard drill bit).
+Most fixed nozzles are a one-size-fits-all, non-adjustable piece of metal with an ordinary hole in it (a hole one would make using a standard drill bit).
 These tips are as primitive as rubbing two sticks together to make fire.

 On the other hand, a steamer that uses interchangeable nozzles (as our Steamzilla™ does ) lets the operator quickly select the steam-pattern best able to melt the ice most efficiently and safely.
 A narrower stream melts ice faster, but can be harsher on the substrate.
 A wider stream melts ice more slowly, but can be gentler on the substrate.
 All the while, the steam is evenly distributed throughout the pattern, not just on the edges.

 Note: Notice how I say “can be harsher on the substrate” and “can be gentler on the substrate.”
-That’s because, as with “any” type of steamer, tip, level of heat, pressure, etc., it is the operator in control of the steam wand that dictates whether or not the substrate is damaged during the ice removal process, not the other way around.
+That’s because, as with “any” type of steamer (regardless of the tip, level of heat, pressure, etc.) it is the operator in control of the steam wand that dictates whether or not the substrate is damaged during the ice removal process, not the other way around.
 Quite frankly, you could damage a roof with a garden hose if you continually spray the same area for too long, too close, or at the wrong angle.
 This same principle applies to all of what you’re about to read.

 “Adjustable pressure or fixed pressure?”